All surgeries have risks for complications. Knowing what these risks are and how they apply to you is part of deciding whether or not to have surgery.

 To lower your risk of blood clots, you:

-Some problems that may occur after your hip- or knee-replacement surgery include:
+Some problems that may occur after hip or knee replacement surgery include:

-Other problems from hip- or knee replacement surgery can also occur, but these are rare, including:
+Other problems from hip or knee replacement surgery can occur.
+Although they are rare, such problems include:

 Lachiewicz PF.
 Comparison of ACCP and AAOS guidelines for VTE prophylaxis after total hip and total knee arthroplasty.
 Orthopedics.
 2009;32:74-78.

-Harkess JW.
-Arthroplasty of the hip.
-In: Canale ST, Beatty JH, eds.
+Harkess JW, Crockarell JR. Arthroplasty of the hip.
+In: Canale ST, Beaty JH, eds.
 Campbell's Operative Orthopaedics.
-11th ed.
-Philadelphia, Pa: Mosby Elsevier; 2007:chap 7.
+12th ed.
+Philadelphia, PA: Mosby Elsevier; 2012:chap 3.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.